jeff-makes/trih-browser/docs/PRD-UI-DetailViews.md

   - H1 uses `seriesTitle` (LLM generated via composer; see `src/pipeline/composer.ts:117-146`).
   - Subhead: `episodeCount`, optional year range chip from `yearFrom`/`yearTo` + `yearConfidence`.
   - Render `narrativeSummary` as the hero paragraph; fall back to a deterministic title-derived sentence if LLM data is missing.
-  - Notebook breadcrumb treatment mirrors episode page: show full trail on desktop, collapse to a compact “Back to timeline” / “Back to episodes” link on mobile.
+  - Hero mirrors the episode layout (no breadcrumbs) with the same inline “Read more” treatment for long descriptions and a footer “Back to timeline” pill.
 - **Quick Overview**
-  - Grid or pill list summarising key people/places aggregated across the series (top N from combined episode metadata).
+  - “At a glance” pill list summarises key people/places aggregated across the series (top N from combined episode metadata) using the same layout as the episode detail page.
   - Clamp the default display (e.g., show first 6 chips) with “+ more” expanders to avoid overwhelming the hero.
   - Include “Listen to latest episode” CTA linking to the most recent `publishedAt` entry within the series, plus a complementary “Start at Part 1” CTA for new listeners.
   - “View full arc on timeline” should link to `/` with query params until timeline filters ship; flag it as TODO for dedicated routes.